-Approaching him on my first visit, right after lunch, he was sitting at the dinner table with Marie, sandwich crumbs on a plate in front of him.
+Approaching him on my first visit, right after lunch, he sat at the dinner table with Marie, sandwich crumbs on a plate in front of him.

 His appetite is good, was my first impression.

 “Hello, Bob.
 Let me introduce myself.
-My name is Gene and I am here to help, if I can.
+My name is Gene and I’m here to help, if I can.
 How are you doing today?”
 I extended my hand to shake his.

 In reply there was only a grunt.
-His eyes were glassy and Bob’s vacant stare was aimed at a point somewhere on the ceiling above my head.
+His glassy eyes and vacant stare focused at a point somewhere on the ceiling above my head.
 He had a hard time focusing, blinking several times.
 At no time did he demonstrate an awareness and/or acknowledgement of my presence, much less a response to my introduction, handshake offer, or stated purpose for being there.
 My words had been scrambled in his head and came across to him as nonsensical gibberish.